brunetto/brunetto.github.com/posts/starlab-gpu-installation.md

 a **private** version of StarLab for GPU with some customizations (if you are interested, see [Mapelli et al. 2013](http://arxiv.org/abs/1211.6441); [Mapelli & Bressan 2013](http://arxiv.org/abs/1301.4227)).
 Unfortunately you can't download it now, but I hope the differences in the installation process are negligible.
-Otherwise ask us for our StarLab version.
+Ask us if you are interested in our version of StarLab.
 Because I'm not sure about what you will find in the public version os Sapporo and StarLab, I will show my version of the relevant files you need to install everything.
 The installation is done on a Ubuntu 14.04 workstation so change them accordingly to